pgragnic/DataEngineering/6. Capstone Project/readme.md

 ## SQL queries

-- economic exposure of contries
-- evolution of the cases

 You can find result of below queries in the folder results.

 Q1: number of positive cases per country